dnozdrin/detask/README.md

 make integration-test
 ```

+To start these tests all required for the application environment variables must be set.
+The command above will try to load them from the `.env` file of the project root.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/dnozdrin/detask/tags).